QuintenVervynck/pi/main/README.md

 ## todo
-- script to add proces to the json file, so you don't have to edit it manually
+- script to add/remove process to the database, so you don't have to type the full command every time
-- log when a startfile wasn't found for an application
 - add functionallity for other things then python, like bash, js, ...